pytorch/pytorch/docs/source/sparse.rst

-   The memory consumption of a sparse COO tensor is at least ``(ndim * 8 + <size of element type in bytes>) * nse`` bytes (plus a constant overhead from storing the shape and type information of the tensor).
+   The memory consumption of a sparse COO tensor is at least ``(ndim * 8 + <size of element type in bytes>) * nse`` bytes (plus a constant overhead from storing other tensor data).

    The memory consumption of a strided tensor is at least ``product(<tensor shape>) * <size of element type in bytes>``.

-   For instance, the memory consumption of a 10 000 x 10 000 tensor with 100 000 non-zero 32-bit floating point numbers is at least ``(2 *
+   For example, the memory consumption of a 10 000 x 10 000 tensor
-   8 + 4) * 100 000 = 2 000 000`` bytes when using COO format layout and
+   with 100 000 non-zero 32-bit floating point numbers is at least ``(2 * 8 + 4) * 100 000 = 2 000 000`` bytes when using COO tensor
-   ``10 000 * 10 000 * 4 = 400 000 000`` bytes when using the default
+   layout and ``10 000 * 10 000 * 4 = 400 000 000`` bytes when using
-   strided tensor layout.
+   the default strided tensor layout.
+Notice the 200 fold memory saving from using the COO storage format.

 Construction
 ------------